ErpNetDocs/tech/modules/applications/rental/index.md

 ### Lease Contracts - Lines – Consumables

-Focuses on the consumables associated with lease contracts, helping users to track and manage expendable items.
+Focuses on the consumables often purchased with rental assets.

 ## Definitions

-The **Definitions** section provides detailed information about all rentable assets and their classifications.
+The **Definitions** portion of Rental provides detailed information about all rentable assets and their classifications.

-It allows users to create and manage new asset types and groups, ensuring a well-organized inventory.
+It's here that you can also add new asset types and groups necessary for the creation of a rental asset.

 ![picture](pictures/Lease_out_definitions_25_06.png)

 ### Rental Assets

-Contains detailed information about all rentable assets, serving as the primary database for asset management.
+This is where rental assets are stored.

 ### Create New Rental Assets